-I am incredibly pleased to report that in the swirl of all this additional work and refocusing NWABR was able to produce its first financial surplus during this year.
-The surplus of \$38,897 is modest but represents about 10 percent of NWABR's annual budget.
+I am incredibly pleased to report that in the swirl of all this additional work and refocusing NWABR was able to produce its another financial surplus during this year.
+The surplus of \$13,060 is modest but represents the second year of surpluses for NWABR.
 Both the Board and I now believe that NWABR has been able to move to a sustainable operating model that addresses the needs of its members.
-Staffing is a major cost for NWABR and as Executive Director I want to thank all staff who have worked with me to find ways of doing more with less time during 2016.
+Staffing is a major cost for NWABR and as Executive Director I want to thank all staff who have worked with me to find ways of doing more with less time during 2017.